-Now that we’ve outlined possible fees that could be charged by vendors, let’s include them in a couple of scenarios.
-We want to see how the total price per gallon could be impacted by rebates, discounts and fees.
+Now that we’ve outlined possible fees that could be charged by vendors, let’s incorporate them into a couple of scenarios.
+We want to see how the total price per gallon could be impacted by fuel card discounts, rebates and fees.

-In the first example, let’s consider how a trucking company that runs 6 trucks and uses 2,500 gallons per month would do using a fleet card that offers a $0.05 discount off an average price of $2.50 per gallon.
-We’ll assume the discount is offered only at select fuel locations and that the company uses those “discount sites” for 25% of its fuel volume.
-Ineligible fuel locations (no discount) are priced at the pump price.
+In the first example, let’s consider how a trucking company that runs 6 trucks and uses 2,500 gallons per month would do using a discount fuel card that offers $0.05 off an average price of $2.50 per gallon.
+We’ll assume the fuel card discount is offered only at select locations and that the company uses those “discount sites” for 25% of its fuel volume.
+Ineligible locations (no discount) are priced at the pump price.
 We’ll also assume one month their invoice payment did not clear, resulting in various fees, including a 9% late fee.
-Now let’s annualize the values for an entire year to see what impact a single late payment would have:
+Now let’s extrapolate these values for an entire year to see what impact a single late payment would have: